prosirer/numbertree/Languages/Indian Languages/Bengali/README.md

 ### <span id="anchor-40"></span>Bengali

 For calculating the Morphic Field, the Bengali calendar should be used.
-Please see Appendix 2 – Calendar Conversions for more information.
+Please see the Calendar.md file in this folder for more information.

 Like Devanagari, this script is a abugida and the vowels come first in the order.
 The original letters should be used rather than any romanized